solana-foundation/solana-improvement-documents/proposals/0195-tpu-vote-using-quic.md

  QUIC compared with UDP is connection based.
 There is an extra overhead to establish the connections when sending a vote.
 To minimize this, the client side can employ connection caching and pre-cache warmer mechanism based on the leader schedule.
+Similarly the server side should maintain a sufficiently large enough conneciton cache for actively used connections to reduce connection churning and overall overhead.

 ## Security Considerations

 The are no net new security vulnerability as QUIC TPU transaction has already been in-place.
 Similar DoS attack can be targeted against the new QUIC port used by TPU vote.
-The connection rate limiting is one tool to fend off such attacks.
+The connection rate limiting can be used to fend off such attacks.

 ## Backwards Compatibility